JIBAR to ZARONIA: Top questions answered

 Any security that is referenced to JIBAR will either need to be exited or transitioned to an alternative reference rate such as ZARONIA to continue to accrue interest at a provided rate.

 In addition, new curves will need to be utilised to value these positions.
 At transition from JIBAR to ZARONIA, a Credit Adjustment Spread (CAS) will need to be added to the ZARONIA rate to equate for any economic difference between the two.
-The CAS will be calculated using historical data and will be set – provisionally - at the end of 2025, for use in any transition calculations where needed.
 Currently, Bloomberg has been appointed as the calculation agent for the SARB in determining the CAS spread to be applied.

 We want to reiterate that there will be minimal performance impact on Futuregrowth client portfolios during the transitions.
 Repurchase trades are not linked to JIBAR.
 The rate used in the repurchase trade is a fixed rate for the term of the repurchase agreement and is negotiated on a trade-by-trade basis.
 These will proceed as they are currently done.